mxc-commons/MxcLayoutScheme/README.md

 #### `<mca_layouts>`

 Keys for `<mca_layouts>` are like `<moduleName>[\<controllerName>[\<actionName>]]`,
-where `<moduleName>` is the name of the module, `<controllerName>` is the name of the controller (without 'Controller' suffix), `<actionName>` is the name of the the controller action.
+where `<moduleName>` is the name of the module, `<controllerName>` is the name of the controller as it is registered to the ControllerLoader, `<actionName>` is the name of the the controller action.

 		Examples

+			Generic

 				'MyModule'							//--- applies to all controllers in module 'MyModule\MyController'				//--- applies to all actions of a controller 'MyModule\MyController\MyAction'	//--- applies to a particular controller action

+			ZfcUser controller (registered as zfcuser)

+				'ZfcUser'							//--- applies to all controllers of ZfcUser (there is only one ;) 'ZfcUser\zfcuser'					//--- applies to the controller registered with 'zfcuser'
+													//--- (ZfcUser\Controller\UserController)
+				'ZfcUser\zfcuser\login'				//--- login action

+			MxcUserManagement controller (registered as 'MxcUserManagement\Controller\UserManagement')

+				'MxcUserManagement'					//--- applies to all controllers of module MxcUserManagement

+				'MxcUserManagement\MxcUserManagement\Controller\UserManagement'
+													//--- applies to controller registered with 'MxcUserManagement\Controller\UserManagement'
+													//--- *** In this rule the first occurance of'MxcUserManagement' identifies the module.
+													//--- *** The second occurance is part of the controller registration string.

+				'MxcUserManagement\MxcUserManagement\Controller\UserManagement\index'	//--- index action

 Action rules are evaluated before controller rules.
 Controller rules are evaluated before Module rules.
 So if you apply an action rule and a module rule for the same module, the module rule applies for all controllers and actions but the one action which has an own